How to Prepare for the Saville Wave Test in 2024

 The second set of questions are ipsative.
 You will be asked to choose the statements that are 'a) most like you' and 'b) least like you'.

-There are four clusters in both the Professional and Focus versions of the test.
+There are four clusters in both the Professional and Focus versions of the Wave test.
 These clusters are focused on adaptability, delivery, influence and thought.

 Each cluster is then split into twelve smaller sections.
 These sections break down even further into thirty-six dimensions, and facets are devised from these dimensions.

-This test includes 108 facets, with two multiple-choice questions for each facet.
+The personal styles assessment includes 108 facets, with two multiple-choice questions for each facet.

 One question in each facet relates to talent, and the other relates to motive.